SAR-ARD/asard/docs/source/general/ERS_NRB.rst

   + Orbit state vector enhancement
   + Calibration to beta naught (for RTC)

-- :func:`s1ard.snap.mli`: creates multi-looked image files (MLIs) per polarization if the target pixel spacing is larger than the source pixel spacing.
+- :func:`cesard.snap.mli`: creates multi-looked image files (MLIs) per polarization if the target pixel spacing is larger than the source pixel spacing.

-- :func:`s1ard.snap.rtc`: radiometric terrain flattening.
+- :func:`cesard.snap.rtc`: radiometric terrain flattening.
   Output is backscatter in gamma naught RTC (:math:`\gamma^0_T`) and sigma naught RTC (:math:`\sigma^0_T`) as well as the scattering area (:math:`\beta^0 / \gamma^0_T`).

-- :func:`s1ard.snap.gsr`: computation of the gamma-sigma ratio (:math:`\sigma^0_T / \gamma^0_T`).
+- :func:`cesard.snap.gsr`: computation of the gamma-sigma ratio (:math:`\sigma^0_T / \gamma^0_T`).

-- :func:`s1ard.snap.geo`: geocoding.
+- :func:`cesard.snap.geo`: geocoding.
 This function may be called multiple times if the scene overlaps with multiple UTM zones.

 The output is a BEAM-DIMAP product which consists of a `dim` metadata file and a `data` folder containing the individual image layers in ENVI format (extension `img`).
-The function :func:`s1ard.snap.find_datasets` can be used to collect the individual images files for a scene.
+The function :func:`cesard.snap.find_datasets` can be used to collect the individual images files for a scene.

 Depending on the user configuration parameters ``measurement`` and ``annotation``, some modifications to the workflow above are possible:

-- :func:`s1ard.snap.gsr` may be replaced by :func:`s1ard.snap.sgr` to create a sigma-gamma ratio (:math:`\gamma^0_T / \sigma^0_T`)
+- :func:`cesard.snap.gsr` may be replaced by :func:`cesard.snap.sgr` to create a sigma-gamma ratio (:math:`\gamma^0_T / \sigma^0_T`)

 ARD Formatting
 --------------